For urgent consular assistance call

 Highest rates of violent crime occur in:

-Gang violence can happen, including at major hotels, bus terminals, beaches and markets.
+Gang violence can happen at major hotels, bus terminals, beaches and markets.

 Illegal drug smuggling occurs in the Caribbean coastal area.